suvera/winter-boot/docs/build.md

 ```

-To generate RPM, run below command
+To generate your RPM package, run:

 ```shell
 phing rpm
 ```

-RPM file will be generated in the folders **target/rpm/RPMS/**
+Your RPM file will be conveniently generated in the `target/rpm/RPMS/` directory.

-- Installing RPM will also install phar file as mentioned in above tasks
+-   **Automated Installation:** Installing the RPM will automatically deploy your Phar file and the generated `init.d` script.
-- Installing RPM will also install init.d script
-- Start service with init.d script
+-   **Effortless Service Management:** Start, stop, check status, or restart your service using the `init.d` script:

 ```shell